Meet the pigeons

 Giovanna Gamna (Dancer)

 Giovanna Gamna is originally from Italy and studied dance in Florence at Centro Studi Danza e Movimento.
 She holds a BFA in Dance Performance from SUNY Purchase and has performed for Kazuko Hirabayashi, Luca Veggetti, Yung-Li Dance, and Armitage Gone!’s variety show "Werk".
 She has also danced for Cherylyn Lavagnino Dance, Jen Harmon Projects and, since 2014, Pigeonwing Dance.
 She is a Certified Balanced Body Pilates Instructor and mother of Elio, aged 3 years.

 Robin Cantrell (Dancer)

 Robin Cantrell is a native of St. Paul, Minnesota.
 She attended the University of Utah on scholarship, and received a BFA in Ballet Performance as well as a degree in Anthropology.
 Robin has worked with City Ballet of San Diego, Rioult, & Collective Body Dance Lab, and is currently a member of Battery Dance and John Passafiume & Dancers.
 She has performed, taught, and presented her choreography in over 60 countries worldwide.
-Robin also directs her own company: Indelible Dance, now in its 11th year.
-And recently made her directorial debut with her feature length dance film: Odyssey.
-She is so honored to take the stage with her fellow Pigeons for this performance.
+Robin also directs her own company: Indelible Dance and recently made her directorial debut with her feature length dance film: Odyssey.

 Patrick O'Brien (Dancer)